getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 Linux Hardware Qualifier (LHQ) seeks to perform all three of these tasks automatically with the help of the fantastic resources provided by the Linux Kernel Driver DataBase ([LKDDB](https://cateee.net/lkddb/)).

-During the Cornucopia of Compatibility Hackfest, Bryan began laying the foundation for the codebase.
+During the Cornucopia of Compatibility Hackfest, Bryan laid the foundation for the codebase.
 This included finally learning how to to use the [Meson](https://mesonbuild.com/) build system to manage C projects, setting up the initial project architecture, and implementing the parsing for the main `lkddb.list` format.

 At the start of this month, Bryan and I had our [I Choose You, Budgie!](https://www.youtube.com/watch?v=MS1t0U5rcNg) Hackfest.
 In that Hackfest, I worked on the brand new IconTasklist popovers (*which I ended up having to completely rewrite due to disk corruption*).
 Bryan continued his work on Linux Hardware Qualifier.
 He had made significant progress in Linux Hardware Qualifier since the last Hackfest, now being able to read in all of the LKDDB listings, so he spent the majority of the stream implementing LKDDB search functionality.
 By the end of the stream, he was able to search for any USB device in the LKDDB.